smoke-you/pyLiveKML/docs/how-it-works.md

   Specifies which properties of the object should be published as dependent children of the object's tag.
 It is a tuple of `_DependentDef` objects, each of which contains the Python name of the field to be treated as a dependent.
 Note the distinction between **children** and **dependents**, discussed below.

+* `_suppress_id` : `bool`

+  Controls whether the instance's tag will be published with an `id` attribute.

 ## Children -vs- Dependents

 Children and dependents are treated identically during static publishing, but differently during dynamic publishing.

-During dynamic publishing, descendants are created and published at the same time as, and as child tags of, the parent; while children are published in (and as children of) `Update` tags that describe how the child should be created, modified or deleted.
+During dynamic publishing, descendants are created and published at the same time as, and as child tags of, the parent; while children are published in (and as children of) `<Update>` tags that describe how the child should be created, modified or deleted.

-Note that in order for children to be manipulated by `Update` tags, it is necessary that both the parent and child object publish their `id`.
+Note that in order for KML tags to be manipulated using `<Update>` tags, it is necessary that both the parent and child tags include their `id` as an attribute.

 ## Publishing Methods